g4ixt/QtTinySA/README.md

 For information on how to install it and how to use some of the features, see the Wiki pages. https://github.com/g4ixt/QtTinySA/wiki

 The code attempts to replicate some of the TinySA Ultra on-screen commands on the PC.
-Generator control seemed pointless so I have not added it.
 Development and testing are now on Kubuntu 24.04LTS with Python 3.11.8 and PyQt5 using Spyder.

 'TinySA', 'TinySA Ultra' and the TinySA icon are trademarks of Erik Kaashoek and are used with his permission.